saurabh-hirani/saurabh-hirani.github.io/_posts/2019-03-01-grequests-https.md

 {% gist 6c904e3e6866c9c26e5f51d4883803dc %}

-An obvious solution in the Python world is to use the [grequests](https://github.com/kennethreitz/grequests) module, wherein one would write code similar to the following:
+An obvious solution in the Python world is to use the [grequests](https://github.com/kennethreitz/grequests) module, wherein one would write code similar to the following to get speed gains:

 {% gist b08b8b3eb98432d786e4d6e712c0d4c9 %}